The oral examination (viva voce)

 - To enable the candidate to demonstrate a firm understanding of the field of research and thus give the examiners an opportunity to assess the candidate’s broader knowledge of the field or discipline within which the thesis falls.

 - To ensure that the candidate’s knowledge and understanding of the subject are of the standard expected for the award of the degree.

 The examination will normally be chaired by the external examiner.
 The oral examination should normally be conducted in English, except in cases where there are pedagogic reasons for it to be held in another language, or where there is a formal agreement that requires the viva to be conducted in another language.

 Oral examinations should be recorded, regardless of whether they take place in person or remotely, and the recording should be retained for a period of six months following the student’s completion of the programme.

-Recordings of viva examinations will not be made available to either the student, the examiners or the department, but may be accessed by a Faculty Officer, where required, in the event of a subsequent complaint or academic appeal.
+Recordings of oral examinations will not be made available to either the student, the examiners, or the department, but may be accessed by a Faculty Officer, where required, in the event of a subsequent complaint or academic appeal.

 Recordings may also be accessed in the very rare event of the examiners being unable to reach a consensus on the outcome of the examination.